Skip to content

 derivative_order list of int

 Derivative order per dimension (0 = function value, 1 = first derivative, 2 = second derivative).
+Provide exactly one of derivative_order or derivative_id.

 Returns: